Woody Creek, Colorado

 Woody Creek is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Pitkin County, Colorado, United States.
 The Woody Creek post office has the ZIP Code 81656 (post office boxes).
-At the United States Census 2010, the population of the Woody Creek CDP was 263, while the population of the 81656 ZIP Code Tabulation Area was 242.
+At the United States Census 2020, the population of the Woody Creek CDP was 290.
 The Woody Creek Metropolitan District provides services.
 The CDP is a part of the Glenwood Springs, CO Micropolitan Statistical Area.

 Geography

 Woody Creek is situated in the valley of the Roaring Fork River northwest of Aspen, along State Highway 82, where Woody Creek exits a canyon and joins the Roaring Fork.
 It is situated at the northwest (and least developed) end of a small valley that stretches southeast along the Roaring Fork to Aspen.

 The Woody Creek CDP has an area of 1.587 km2, all land.

 Demographics

 Cityscape

 The community is centered on a log cabin built in the 1940s by the Lee Jones family, which now houses the Woody Creek Tavern, a well-known landmark, as well as the Woody Creek Community Center.
 The cabin sits along a county road, somewhat concealed from State Highway 82.
 Adjacent is a trailer park and several homes, ranging from modest older ones to newer upscale structures.
-Patrons of the Woody Creek Tavern or the Woody Creek Community Center can request a postcard which comes with postage for USA delivery, which can be scrawled upon and dropped off at the nearby post office.